trentgill/STM32_Cube_F3/Projects/STM32303C_EVAL/Examples/ADC/ADC_DualModeInterleaved/readme.txt

 The Dual interleaved delay is configured to 6 ADC clk cycles (ADC_TWOSAMPLINGDELAY_6CYCLES).

-On each DMA request (two data items are available) two bytes representing two ADC-converted data items are transferred as a half word to uhADCDualConvertedValue variable.
+On each DMA request (two data items are available) two bytes representing two ADC-converted data items are transferred as a half word to uhADCDualConvertedValue array of 256 values.

 A DMA request is generated each time 2 data items are available 1st request: ADC_CDR[15:0] = (ADC2_DR[7:0] << 8) | ADC1_DR[7:0]